 “You will love it!” she exclaimed.
 “We all love it!”

 Victor ordered a variety of fillings – zucchini, cheese, beans, and garlic.
 A dog that followed us barking the entire way now sat placidly by our feet, no doubt hoping for a bite of dinner.

 I waited impatiently.
-I’ve had tortillas, gorditas, and arepas before, but I’ve never even heard of pupusas until we started planning the trip to El Salvador.
+I’ve had tortillas, gorditas, and arepas before, but I’d never even heard of pupusas until we started planning the trip to El Salvador.
 Here, pupusas are not just the most popular dish and an almost daily dinner, but an immense source of national pride.
 Made from cornmeal or rice flour, these thick griddle cakes can be stuffed with multiple ingredients – cheese, meat, squash, vegetables, refried beans, and even edible flowers!
 But they are not to be eaten alone.
 Every plate of pupusas comes with curtido, a mildly spicy fermented cabbage slaw, and tomato salsa, almost as runny as tomato juice.
 If curtido doesn’t initially sound appetizing, I promise you it’s a delicious mix resembling German coleslaw and Korean kimchi that becomes quite addictive after a while.